Teacher CPD at Lynn Museum

 All attending schools will receive a free digital copy of 'An Illustrated History of King's Lynn 1204 - Present' by Nicola Marray-Woods, historic maps, aerial photos of King's Lynn, and other online resources.

-HEN 9: How to discover your Victorian town or village
+How to uncover your Victorian heritage

-- Date: Thursday 6 February 2025
+- Date: Thursday 22 May 2025

 - Time: 9.30am to 3.30pm